kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex3_Manage_secure_user_access.md

 ### Task 2: Deploy Azure AD Smart Lockout

-Adatum’s CTO has asked you to deploy Azure AD Smart Lockout, which assists in locking out bad actors who are trying to guess your users’ passwords or use brute-force methods to get admitted into your network.
-Smart Lockout can recognize sign-ins coming from valid users and treat them differently than sign-ins from attackers and other unknown sources.

-The CTO is anxious to implement Smart Lockout because it will lock out the attackers while letting Adatum’s users continue to access their accounts and be productive.
-The CTO has asked Holly to configure Smart Lockout so that users can’t use the same password more than once, and they can’t use passwords that are considered too simplistic or common.

 1. On LON-DC1, select the **Server Manager** icon on the taskbar if it’s already open; otherwise, open it now.